 Even Q from the James Bond movies couldn’t make this shit up.

 The truth is, this is all a bunch of baloney.
-The only reason you need a lubrication strip is because the multiple blades are overkill and cause the irritation.
+The only reason you need a lubrication strip is because the multiple blades are overkill and cause the skin irritation.
 The multiple blades, the vibrating handle and the Flexball BS is all just marketing trying to make their product look like “more than just a razor.”

 Why Safety Razors Are Better